Rishi06x/JavaScript-Basics/README.md

 # JavaScript Basics Repository

 This repository is a collection of JavaScript examples that cover the fundamental concepts of the language.
-It is intended for my personal use
+It is intended for my personal use.

 ## 🚀 What's Included?